 - Brandy cranberry sauce

 Beyond side dishes, you can also add some surf and turf action with these smoked lobster tails, served with a lemon-garlic butter.
+A side of shrimp scampi is also nice.
 Oh, and don’t forget the horseradish sauce and au jus.
 How’s that for one elegant meal?

 How to Store and Reheat Leftovers